stardust-ui/open-ui/interfaces/theming-schema.md

 # Theming

-The expectation for theming is that we provide a few things:

-1. A standard contract for an application to provide a theme
+One mistake we often see made when defining components for the web is that they make assumptions about the look and feel.
+Components bake in css styling, which works fine at the time of development, but creates a high barrier of entry in sharing and consuming the components within applications which may have different opinions about the visual design.

+As we build components which adhere to the Stardust specifications, we want a consistent approach (and API surface) for applications to define their theme, and for components to consume the theme.

-2. A standard interface of what a theme is defined as
+# What a theme is not

-3. A way for libraries to consume the theme to style their components
-4. This all needs to be done in a ui framework agnostic manner
+Theming can not be:

+**UI framework specific.** It should work in applications which share React, Angular, and custom framework code.

+**CSS framework specific.** It should work in applications which use CSS through static build systems (sass, less) as well as

-# What is a theme?
+# What is contained within a theme:

 A theme consists of:

+### Site variables

+Site variables define the overall application colors, typeography, spacing, shading, and iconography.

-- Palette colors - a set of named slots for colors which represent primary/accent colors and neutrals used across the application.
+**Palette colors** - a set of named slots for colors which represent primary/accent colors and neutrals used across the application.
+These colors should NOT be accessed by components, but exist primarily to define semantic colors.

-- Named color schemes - each named scheme includes a set of named semantic slots (bg/fg/border/states) which reference palette colors.
+**Semantic colors** - a set of named slots which give semantic meaning to the usage of the color.
+Semantic colors differentiate between background vs foreground colors, and should follow a naming convention.

+_TODO: naming convention here._

-- Typography - how text is rendered in the site.
+**Typography** - how text is rendered in the site.
+This defines common families, sizes, and weights.
+There should also be common named `variant` definitions which give a semantic name to a combo of these typography concerns.

-- Sizing - the semantic sizing slots which content is laid out.

-TBD:
+**Spacing** - semanticly named spacing values used to scale the "breathability" of the ui.

+_TODO: should this be provided here?
+As a minimum, are we on a 5 pixel grid or 4?_

+### Component variables

+_TODO: is there a way to scale this and make it typesafe?_

 - Default props - should themes allow default property configurability?
 Or is theming